By Erin Stillaway.

 Tips for Condo Parking & downtown Parking finds

 We were painting a condo for a customer at the Ritz Carlton.
 You would think that in a building like that, contractor parking would be of low priority.
 It seemed that residents there get a lot of perks for their maintenance fee dollar.
 One of these perks is that the building management helps with the logistics of using contractors.
 After a lengthy but well organized registration period, we were practically escorted to the customer’s door.

 When painting in a commercial building, it doesn’t hurt to ask the employees where they park and what their recommendation would be.
 After all, they know the area best and can be very helpful.
 Sometimes we pass the parking cost savings to the customer and they are happy to help out.
 Night parking usually gets cheaper after 6 pm but who wants to start work this late?

 In underground parking lots the height clearance is relatively low for a contractor’s full size van.
 This is especially true in buildings that were built before SUVs and minivans were popular.
 For example, some of our vehicles have ladder racks and they don’t make it in underground buildings.
 Unless you want to park outdoors and far away, try using a smaller car to move equipment.

 We’ve found a couple parking lots that are quite cheap.
-One is on Sullivan St just east of Spadina, and another is a spot at Queen St and Triller Ave just east of Roncevalles on the north side.
+One is on Sullivan St just east of Spadina (when night painting), and another is a spot at Queen St and Triller Ave just east of Roncevalles on the north side.
 When we used it about a month ago it was only five or six dollars for the day!